GeoCat/bridge-style/README.md

 These are the formats currently supported:

-- Geostyler
+- Geostyler.

 - SLD.
-This is mainly targeted at Geoserver users, so it makes use of Geoserver vendor options
+This is mainly targeted at Geoserver users, so it makes use of Geoserver vendor options.

-- Mapbox GL
+- Mapbox GL.

+- Mapserver Mapfiles.

 Support for YSLD will be implemented soon.